Newfoundland and Labrador Offshore Regional Assessment of Exploratory Oil and Gas Drilling

 When a regional assessment has been completed, the body that conducted the assessment must provide a report to the Minister.
 The IAA is silent on how a regional assessment report should or will be used.

-What Was the Newfoundland and Labrador Regional Assessment?
+What was the Newfoundland and Labrador Regional Assessment?

 The Newfoundland and Labrador Regional Assessment was Canada’s first regional assessment.
-It was conducted to assess the potental regional effects of proposed offshore exploratory oil and gas drilling projects in the study area, which totals 735,000 square kilometers off the eastern shore of Newfoundland and Labrador.
+It was conducted to assess the potental regional effects of proposed offshore oil and gas exploratory drilling projects in the study area, which totals 735,000 square kilometers off the eastern shore of Newfoundland and Labrador.
 In September 2018, the Canadian Environmental Assessment Agency (now the Impact Assessment Agency of Canada) released a Draft Agreement for the Regional Assessment of Exploratory Oil and Gas Activities for the Offshore of Newfoundland and Labrador.
 A 30-day window for public commentary followed its release.

 On April 15, 2019, the Agency published a Final Agreement for the Regional Assessment.
 The Agreement was designed to meet the requirements of the Canadian Environmental Assessment Act, 2012 as well as those of Canada's Impact Assessment Act, which replaced CEAA 2012 in August 2019.

 Ultimately, the Regional Assessment resulted in a Report that was submitted to Canada's Minister of Environment and Climate Change, and which may provide a foundation for Ministerial decision-making about proposed projects in the region in the future.
+Based on the Report, the Minister created a Regulation that exempts all future offshore exploratory oil and gas drilling projects from federal impact assessment.

 Who Conducted the Newfoundland and Labrador Regional Assessment?